ssplatt/salt101/README.md

 ```

   2. Change directories to `/root`
-  3. Check to see if testfile.conf exists and has the proper permissions, `ls -la testfile.conf`
+  3. Verify that testfile.conf exists and has the proper permissions, `ls -la testfile.conf`

 ```
 ~# ls -la testfile.conf
 -rw------- 1 root root 109 Jul 21 20:53 testfile.conf
 ```

-  4. Check that the contents of the file is what we expect, `cat testfile.conf`
+  4. Verify that the contents of the file is what we expect, `cat testfile.conf`

 ```
 ~# cat testfile.conf